 Macadamia nut oil is a light oil with a mild nutty odor.
 It is unique in its fatty acid makeup in that it contains palmitoleic acid - which makes it really easily absorbed into the skin - and is reported to be really great for older skin.
 It is mostly used in lotions, creams, massage oils, and other skin healing preparations.

 18 of 32

 Neem oil is extracted from the bark of the neem tree.
 It is growing in popularity as a soap making oil due to its antiseptic, anti-fungal and insect repellent qualities.
-I know of one soap maker who uses neem oil at about 25% of the recipe and sends it to soldiers in the middle east to repel sand flies.
+We know of one soap maker who uses neem oil at about 25% of the recipe and sends it to soldiers in the Middle East to repel sand flies.
 It evidently works very well.
 It's also great, all by itself (as both an oil and in a soap recipe) for treating skin conditions like athlete's foot.
 The scent of neem is very strong...a sort of green, earthy, nutty smell...and takes some getting used to.
-But it doesn't come through too strongly in the soapand blends well with other earthy scents.
+But it doesn't come through too strongly in the soap and blends well with other earthy scents.

 19 of 32